Wilhelm Reich: Science

-The mainstream scientific community dismissed Reich's orgone theory as pseudoscience.
+The scientific community dismissed Reich's orgone theory as pseudoscience.
 James Strick, a historian of science at Franklin and Marshall College, wrote in 2015 that the dominant narrative since Reich's death has been that "there is no point in looking more closely at Reich's science because there was no legitimate science from Reich".

 From 1960, apparently in response to the book burning, the New York publisher Farrar, Straus and Giroux began republishing his major works.
 Reichian physicians organized study groups.
-In 1967 one of his associates, Dr. Elsworth Baker, established the bi-annual Journal of Orgonomy, still published as of 2024, and in 1968 founded the American College of Orgonomy in Princeton, New Jersey.
+Reich asked his student and colleague, Dr. Elsworth Baker, to carry the study of orgonomy forward.
+In 1967 Baker, established the bi-annual Journal of Orgonomy, still published as of 2024, and in 1968 founded the American College of Orgonomy in Princeton, New Jersey.
 According to Sharaf, contributors to the Journal of Orgonomy who worked in academia often used pseudonyms.
 The Orgone Biophysical Research Laboratory was founded in 1978 by James DeMeo and the Institute for Orgonomic Science in 1982 by Morton Herskowitz.

 There was renewed interest in November 2007, when the Reich archives at the Francis A. Countway Library of Medicine at Harvard University were unsealed; Reich had left instructions that his unpublished papers be stored for 50 years after his death.
-James Strick began studying Reich's laboratory notebooks from the 1935–1939 bion experiments in Norway.
+James E. Strick, a historian of science and later president of the Wilhelm Reich Trust, began studying Reich's laboratory notebooks from the 1935–1939 bion experiments in Norway.
 In 2015 Harvard University Press published Strick's Wilhelm Reich, Biologist, in which he writes that Reich's work in Oslo "represented the cutting edge of light microscopy and time-lapse micro-cinematography".
 He argues that the dominant narrative of Reich as a pseudoscientist is incorrect and that Reich's story is "much more complex and interesting".

 Speaking to Christopher Turner in 2011, Reich's son, Peter, said of his father, "He was a nineteenth-century scientist; he wasn't a twentieth-century scientist.
 He didn't practice science the way scientists do today.
 He was a nineteenth-century mind who came crashing into twentieth-century America.
 And boom!"